swimmingly/yodrew.github.io/posts/2012-02-16-dominant-assurance-with-a-twist.md

 ---
-title: "dominant assurance with a twist"
+title: dominant assurance with a twist
 created_at: 2012-02-16 04:58:36 +0000
-kind: article
+layout: post
 category:
 tags:
 permalink: /blog/2012/02/dominant-assurance-with-a-twist/